AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/dev/2020-07-09-jekyll-comment-system-github-issues.md

 Up at the top of this function, we're using the fail-fast approach and returning if there are some scripts that have not yet loaded.
 This ensures that all of the remaining code will only get called once all three scripts have loaded.

 We're doing several things here, so let's break it all down.

-This sets a counter that tells users how many total comments there are:
+For example, this just sets a counter that tells users how many total comments there are:

 ```javascript
 commentsCount.innerText = `(${comments.length})`;
 ```

-The next few lines of code create an `ol` element and give it a meaningful aria label.
-We also sort the comments to show the most recently posted ones first and chain a call to `Array.prototype.map` to create an array of comments:
+The next few lines of code create an ordered list.
+We sort the comments to show the most recently posted ones first and chain a call to `Array.prototype.map` to create an array of comments, mapping each one to a list item as a template string:

 ```javascript
 const commentsList = document.createElement("ol");